 ISCO was not previously pilot tested inside the facility (i.e., near well MP-37) due to: 1) the presence of a thick concrete slab that hampers the installation of injection points; 2) logistical issues related to ongoing business operations; 3) potential damage to warehouse inventory from indoor "daylighting" of oxidation fluids; and 4) vapor migration concerns.
-The proposed MP-37 ISCO pilot test will utilize five temporary borehole locations as injection points.
+The proposed MP-37 ISCO pilot test investigation will utilize five temporary borehole locations as injection points.
 The injection area will be limited to the immediate vicinity of well MP-37 to avoid disrupting warehouse operations.
-Using limited volumes/reduced concentrations of Fenton's reagent during initial injections (see Section 4.0), and sodium persulfate as the final injection oxidant (and conducting EFRs after ISCO pilot testing), plus concurrent vapor intrusion monitoring (see Section 5.0) and warehouse venting, should mitigate oxidation reaction/vapor migration concerns.
+Using limited volumes/reduced concentrations of Fenton's reagent during initial injections (see Section 4.0), and sodium persulfate as the final injection oxidant (and conducting vactruck events after ISCO pilot testing), plus concurrent vapor intrusion monitoring (see Section 5.0) and warehouse venting, should mitigate oxidation reaction/vapor migration concerns.

-As noted previously, a brief ISCO pilot test was conducted in the vicinity of well MW-27 in November 2012.
+As noted previously, a brief ISCO pilot test investigation was conducted in the vicinity of well MW-27 in November 2012.
 Although there are some pilot testing restrictions in this area related to ongoing business operations (school bus parking), temporary injection points can be installed as needed, any "daylighting" oxidation fluids can be diluted and flushed with potable water, and there are no vapor intrusion concerns.

-The first phase of work (summarized in Section 2.0 of this Workplan) will consist of the installation of the indoor injection points for use during ISCO pilot testing in the vicinity of well MP-37.
-Baseline groundwater samples will be collected during continuing interim EFR and groundwater monitoring events (see Section 3.0).
-The second phase of work will focus on ISCO pilot testing in the vicinity of wells MP-37 & well MW-27 as outlined in Section 4.0.
+The first phase of work (summarized in Section 2.0 of this Workplan) will consist of the installation of the indoor injection points for use during ISCO pilot testing investigation in the vicinity of well MP-37.
+Continuing interim vactruck and groundwater monitoring events (see Section 3.0) will also include the collection of baseline groundwater samples.
+(Note: the baseline sampling event was conducted during November 2015.)

+The second phase of work will focus on ISCO pilot testing investigation in the vicinity of wells MP-37 & well MW-27 as outlined in Section 4.0.
 Supplemental vapor intrusion monitoring is discussed in Section 5.0, field decontamination procedures are reviewed in Section 6.0, Quality Assurance/Quality Control (QA/QC) measures are discussed in Section 7.0, and laboratory analyses are summarized in Section 8.0.
 The proposed supplemental workplan schedule is outlined in Section 9.0.